-Up to a few years ago no one would have dreamt that China would be producing fine wine in respectable - and commercial - quantities.
+Up to a few years ago no one would have dreamt that Chinese fine wine would be produced in respectable - and commercial - quantities.

-The explosion of interest in both production and consumption has provided the impetuous for many individuals either to reinvent existing enterprises or plant from scratch in their quest to make commercial and fine wines.
+The explosion of interest in both production and consumption has provided the impetuous for many individuals either to reinvent existing enterprises or plant from scratch in their quest to make Chinese fine wine and commercial wine.

 However, it usually takes a visionary such as Serge Hochar of Chateau Musar, to produce fine wine from an area previously thought to be no good for anything other than commercial wine.

 Certainly China is one country that has experienced a seismic in its attitude to wine over the last fifteen years.
 Many companies, both foreign and domestic, are currently engaged in quality wine production and during the last ten years investment, planting, technology and expertise has all rushed in.